 Both CAPE and the precipitation accumulations were derived from the model.
-CAPE was calculated as the maximum CAPE lifted from the first 30 levels from every third level, representing surface pressure to approximately 850 hPa, where $p{\rm lift}$ is the pressure the air parcel is lifted from, $p{\rm LNB}$ is pressure at the level of neutral buoyancy, R is the specific gas constant of dry air, T_p and T_a are parcel and ambient temperatures and p is pressure.
-The CAPE was calculated at each hour and averaged over a three-hour period.
-The precipitation values were three-hourly accumulations converted into a precipitation rate to keep unit consistency.
+CAPE was calculated as the maximum CAPE lifted from the first 30 levels from every third level, representing surface pressure to approximately 850 hPa, where $p{\text{lift}}$ is the pressure the air parcel is lifted from, $p{\text{LNB}}$ is pressure at the level of neutral buoyancy, R is the specific gas constant of dry air, $T_p$ and $T_a$ are parcel and ambient temperatures and p is pressure.
+The CAPE was calculated at each hour and averaged over a 3 h period.
+The precipitation values were 3 h accumulations converted into a precipitation rate to keep unit consistency.

-$$CAPE = \int{p{LNB}}^{p{lift}} R(T_p - T_a) d\ln(p),$$
+$$CAPE = \int{p{LNB}}^{p{lift}} R(T_p - T_a) d(\ln p),$$

 2.2.
-Observational Data
+Observational data

-The CAPE was also calculated from radiosonde ascents at four stations within the British Isles (marked on Fig. 1) for summer 2013.
-The ascents used at Camborne were at 0000 and 1200 UTC, whereas the ascents for Castor Bay, Herstmonceux and Albemarle were at 0000 UTC (with data obtained from the

-British Atmospheric Data Centre, BADC; Met Office 2006).
-The relative coarseness of the location of radiosonde stations is the reason why model output is primarily used in this paper.
+The CAPE was also calculated from radiosonde ascents at four stations within the British Isles (marked on Figure 1) for summer 2013.
+The ascents used at Camborne were at 0000 and 1200 UTC, whereas the ascents for Castor Bay, Herstmonceux and Albemarle were at 0000 UTC (with data obtained from the British Atmospheric Data Centre, BADC; Met Office, 2006).
+The relative coarseness of the location of radiosonde stations is the reason why model output is primarily used in this article.

 Consistency in calculation method is required so that a fair comparison can be made between the observational data and model output used.
 Therefore the observed CAPE is calculated as the maximum CAPE lifted from the first 164 data levels from the radiosonde (surface to approximately 850 hPa).
-However, as the radiosonde data has a higher vertical resolution than the model, the radiosonde data has been arithmetically averaged over every 5 levels and parcels were lifted from every third level of this averaged profile.
-Observational data has been used for one year due to limited available data for 2012 and 2014.
-However, consistency in the model and the data available from those years indicated similar results to those discussed in Section 3.
+However, as the radiosonde data have a higher vertical resolution than the model, the radiosonde data have been arithmetically averaged over every five levels and parcels were lifted from every third level of this averaged profile.
+Observational data have been used for one year due to limited available data for 2012 and 2014.
+However, consistency in the model and the data available from those years indicated similar results to those discussed in section 3.

-Precipitation data from the Met Office Land and Sea observations data set (MIDAS; also obtained from the BADC; Met Office 2012a) for gauges at the radiosonde launch sites were used.
-Hourly-precipitation accumulations were used to compare the precipitation for model and UKV data, and three-hourly accumulations were used to compare observation- and model-derived convective adjustment timescales.
+Precipitation data from the Met Office Land and Sea observations dataset (MIDAS; also obtained from the BADC; Met Office, 2012a) for gauges at the radiosonde launch sites were used.
+Accumulations of hourly precipitation were used to compare the precipitation for model and UKV data, and 3 h accumulations were used to compare observation- and model-derived convective adjustment timescales.

 2.3.
-Calculation of the Convective Adjustment Timescale
+Calculation of the convective adjustment timescale

-As with previous studies considering the convective adjustment timescale (Done et al. 2006; Molini et al. 2011; Keil and Craig 2011; Zimmer et al. 2011; Craig et al. 2012; Kober et al. 2014; Kühnlein et al. 2014; Keil et al. 2014) it was found helpful to specify a threshold in the timescale to separate between the different regimes.
-The value of the threshold has varied in previous studies within the range 3 (area averaged; Keil et al. 2014) to 12 hours (coarsened scale; Kober et al. 2014), with most using 6 hours (Molini et al. 2011; Keil and Craig 2011; Craig et al. 2012; Kühnlein et al. 2014).
-Done et al. (2006) also used a threshold of 6 hours.
-However, this was before the factor of one half had been introduced in the equation for the convective adjustment timescale so this threshold is equivalent to 3 hours as calculated using (1).
+As with previous studies considering the convective adjustment timescale (Done et al., 2006; Molini et al., 2011; Keil and Craig, 2011; Zimmer et al., 2011; Craig et al., 2012; Kober et al., 2014; Kühnlein et al., 2014; Keil et al., 2014) it was found helpful to specify a threshold in the timescale to separate between the different regimes.
+The value of the threshold has varied in previous studies within the range 3 h (area averaged; Keil et al., 2014) to 12 h (coarsened scale; Kober et al., 2011; Craig et al., 2012; Kühnlein et al., 2011; Keil and Craig, 2011; Craig et al., 2012; Kühnlein et al., 2014).
+Done et al. (2006) also used a threshold of 6 h.
+However, this was before the factor of one half had been introduced in the equation for the convective adjustment timescale so this threshold is equivalent to 3 h as calculated using Eq.
+(1).